 Responsible for interaction activities: Petri Uusikylä, Frisky & Anjoy Oy

-Consortium composition: University of Helsinki, Tampere University, Institute for Health and Welfare, University of Lapland, Frisky & Anjoy Oy
+Consortium composition: University of Helsinki, University of Turku, Institute for Health and Welfare, University of Lapland, Frisky & Anjoy Oy

 Consortium PI: Petri Ylikoski, University of Helsinki

 Responsible for interaction activities: Karoliina Snell, University of Helsinki